TheLucasMoore/java-for-rails-book/_posts/2018-01-20-Chapter-One-Comparing-And-Contrasting.markdown

 > my_float.class
  => Fixnum
 ```

-While dynamic typing may seem easier at first, with the growing complexity of Ruby programs your team might start hitting type errors at run time.
+While dynamic typing may seem easier at first, with the growing complexity of Ruby programs your team might start hitting type errors at run time, especially if the codebase is not well tested.

 Trying to pass a `Boolean` into a method as an argument when it is expecting a `String` will cause run time errors or unexpected behavior, leading to more bugs and more difficult debugging.
 That's why the strong typing in Java can be an asset to you and your team.